sabob/olive/README.md

 ## Features
 * Load and cache external SQL files
-* Configurable to load SQL files from classpath or web application root
+* Load SQL files from classpath or web application root
 * Named parameters for prepared statements
 * Utilities to easily close Connections, Statements and ResultSets
 * Thread safe - can be used in multithreaded environments